zch0227/MyGit/test.md

 use branch

-this is feature 1+bug fix
+this is feature 1

+stashed store